What is ICA?

 ICA is a membership organisation run by a Board of Directors in accordance with its Bylaws.
 Click here to view the formal organizational structure.

-The Board of Directors consists of the President, President-Elect, President-Elect Select, Immediate Past President, Past President, Past Past President, the Chairperson of each of 30+ Divisions and Interest Groups, two Student Board Members-at-Large, and five Regional Board Members-at-Large.
+The Board of Directors consists of the President, President-Elect, President-Elect Select, Immediate Past President, Past President, General Secretary, Treasurer, Executive Director, the Chairperson of each of 30+ Divisions and Interest Groups, two Board Student & Early Career Representatives, and three Board Members-at-Large.

-A subcommittee of the Board of Directors consisting of the President, President-Elect, President Elect-Select, Immediate Past President, Past President, Finance Chair, and Executive Director is formed as the Executive Committee.
+A subcommittee of the Board of Directors consisting of the President, President-Elect, President Elect-Select, Immediate Past President, Past President, General Secretary, Treasurer, and Executive Director is formed as the Executive Committee.
 The Executive Director serves as a nonvoting, ex-officio member of the Executive Committee and the Board, and also manages the ICA Office in Washington including its staff.

 ICA maintains a series of standing committees and task forces to conduct its business in relation to membership, internationalisation, publications, liaison with other agencies, etc, annual awards, and ad hoc task forces.